Jeff C. Falcone, Ph.D.

 Indiana University, 1989

 My research endeavors are focused on the regulatory mechanisms controlling the local flow of blood to tissue (primarily skeletal muscle, intestine and kidney).
-We are investigating regulatory mechanisms whereby microscopic veins (venules) act as a sensor of changes in blood metabolites/nutrients and via second messangers either cause dilation or constriction of nearby microscopic arteries (arterioles).
+We are investigating regulatory mechanisms whereby microscopic veins (venules) act as a sensor of changes in blood metabolites/nutrients and via second messengers either cause dilation or constriction of nearby microscopic arteries (arterioles).

-Another emphasis involves examing the myogenic response of arterioles.
+Another emphasis involves examining the myogenic response of arterioles.
 The myogenic response refers to a pressure-induced mechanism within vascular smooth muscle.
 Simply described, arterioles will constrict to increases in pressure and dilate to decreases in intraluminal pressure.
 We have found that the myogenic response is enhanced (stronger) in arterioles from hypertensive compared to normotensive animals.
 Currently, we are investigating intracellular mechanisms associated with vascular smooth muscle contraction (calcium, protein kinase C, tyrosine kinases, mitogen activated kinases MAPK).

 We have also been involved in studying the interaction between endothelial cells and vascular smooth muscle cells.
 Our interests are centered around nitric oxide, prostanoids, endothelin and hyperpolarizing factor.
 One recently funded aspect of our research asks the basic question of how microvasculature function changes with age, hypertension and/or diabetes.